-The biological, economical and transversal data at the wAM are stored in six different Oracle databases, plus a datawarehouse database.
+The biological, economical and transversal data at the SwAM are stored in six different Oracle databases, plus a datawarehouse database.
+From 2013 the biological databases Fiskdata2 and KUL will be moved to SLU.
+In principle, the descriptions below are still valid even though these two databases will move.
 In addition, the SwAM also houses a database where surveillance data from the Vessel Monitoring System (VMS) is stored.